the-teachingRSE-project/competencies/competencies.md

 Core modules are of course drawn from the three pillars of the RSE and can be categorised accordingly.

-- SE skills:
+- \ac{SE} skills:
-  - Foundational module: Here we have an introduction to programming: Students learn at least two languages: a language that facilitates prototyping and data processing (e.g., Python or R) and a language for designing complex, performance-critical systems (e.g., C/C++).
-This exposes them to computers in a hands-on fashion and is the foundation for (DOCBB, LIBS).
+  - Foundational module: Here we have an introduction to programming: Students learn at least two languages: a language that facilitates prototyping and data processing (e.g., \gls{Python} or \gls{R}) and a language for designing complex, performance-critical systems (e.g., \gls{C}/\gls{Cpp}).
+This exposes them to computers in a hands-on fashion and is the foundation for (\gls{DOCBB}, \gls{LIBS}).
-  - Digital ecosystem module: Programming languages are not enough to work in a digital ecosystem, hence we require something like software craftsmanship, where tools such as the Unix shell, version control systems, build systems, documentation generators, package distribution platforms, and software discovery systems are taught to strengthen skills in (LIBS, DOCBB, SWREPOS, SRU).
+  - Digital ecosystem module: Programming languages are not enough to work in a digital ecosystem, hence we require something like software craftsmanship, where tools such as the Unix shell, version control systems, build systems, documentation generators, package distribution platforms, and software discovery systems are taught to strengthen skills in (\gls{LIBS}, \gls{DOCBB}, \gls{SWREPOS}, \gls{SRU}).
-  - Software architecture module: Here we teach software design and SE, again strengthening (DOCBB, LIBS) on a more abstract level.
+  - Software architecture module: Here we teach software design and \ac{SE}, again strengthening (\gls{DOCBB}, \gls{LIBS}) on a more abstract level.

 - Research skills:
   - Optional domain mastery module: Additional minor research courses, but students with a home-domain already have the research part well-covered.
   - Research tools module: Here we teach tools used to distribute and publish software, as well as introducing students to domain specific data repositories.
-Thereby gaining foundational knowledge in (SRU, SP, DOMREP).
+Thereby gaining foundational knowledge in (\gls{SRU}, \gls{SP}, \gls{DOMREP}).
   - Meta-research module: Here we teach people how research works.
 The research life cycle is introduced, as well as the data life cycle and the software life cycle are abstractly introduced.

 - Communication skills:
-  - Project management methods: Here we teach project management methods that are useful in science, such as agile ones (PM).
+  - Project management methods: Here we teach project management methods that are useful in science, such as agile ones (\gls{PM}).
   - Communication skills module: Here we have courses focusing on interdisciplinary communication, interacting across cultures, communication in hierarchies, supporting end users effectively.
-These are all facets of the (USERS) skill.
+These are all facets of the (\gls{USERS}) skill.
-  - Teaching module: This module covers topics to effectively design courses and teaching material for the various digital tools, thereby strengthening the (TEACH) skill.
+  - Teaching module: This module covers topics to effectively design courses and teaching material for the various digital tools, thereby strengthening the (\gls{TEACH}) skill.

 Given that RSE work also involves a lot of craftsmanship skills, hands-on practice is an integral part of the curriculum.